23 Animals With Long Necks

 by Martin Pettitt is licensed under CC BY 2.0

-Let’s talk about the donkey, a domestic animal that shares a kinship with the zebra and completes our list of animals with long necks.
+Let’s talk about the donkey, a domestic animal that is related to the zebra and completes our list of animals with long necks.

 There have been debates surrounding the classification of the donkey, with some considering it a subspecies of the African wild ass.